cs2113-f24/cs2113-f24.github.io/schedule.md

 # Course Schedule of Topics and Due Dates

-*Due dates are posted deadlines by 11:59pm EST on that date*.
+*Due dates are posted deadlines by 11:59pm EST on that date except for labs/projects which are due at 8:00amEST*.
 All dates listed below are tentative and may be adjusted during the semester.